Biography of W.H. Auden

 1956: Auden becomes Professor of Poetry at Oxford University.

-1972: Auden left New York permanently to live in a cottage at Christ Church College, Oxford University, England.
+1972: Auden leaves New York permanently to live in a cottage at Christ Church College, Oxford University, England.

-1973: Auden gave a poetry reading in Vienna on 28th September and later that night died of heart failure in his hotel bedroom.
+1973: Auden gives a poetry reading in Vienna on 28th September and later that night dies of heart failure in his hotel bedroom.

 1932: “The Orators’.